vramework/vramework-website/docs/40-workspace/02-database.md

 }
 ```

+### Using the Database

-And finally, we can add it to the services to use in our functions/routes:
+To use the database in functions or routes, add it to the services as shown below:

 ```typescript
 export const getDatabaseConfig = async (